Are you looking for a new and exciting career which offers growth and requires commitment & determination?

 Upon earning the minimum score during the interview process, you will be moved forward to undergo a polygraph test.
 Our administrator will contact you at the number you provide to set this testing up.
 Should you fail to answer his call and/or return his message, you will be eliminated from the hiring process.

 Upon your successful completion of the polygraph, you will be contacted and given a date and time to complete your psychological examination.
-This is done early in the mornings and you should be prepared to spend a minimum of one hour.
+This is done early in the mornings and you should be prepared to spend a minimum of one hour for this examination.

 Once you have successfully completed all four steps in the hiring process, we will give you a date to report for duty.
 Here you go through training to prepare you for your new assignment as a jail officer.